Coffee4MePlz/uDGP/README.md

-# IN A NUTSHELL

-This is a Matlab algorithm (developed using Octave) to build rigid structures with little information, by 'little' I mean only a list of distances (without specifying the points they are connected).

 ## UPDATE 05/2020

 This is probably my first program with more than 100 lines (it has probably around 1500 lines) and also my first contact with Matlab.
 I've learned a lot with the whole process, and reading the code I realize how much my skills evolved.